pingcap/docs/reference/tools/br/use-cases.md

 ---
-title: BR Scenario Demonstrations
+title: BR Usage Scenarios
-summary: Learn the scenario demonstrations of backing up and restoring data using BR.
+summary: Learn the scenarios of backing up and restoring data using BR.
 category: how-to
 ---

-# BR Scenario Demonstrations
+# BR Usage Scenarios

 [Backup & Restore](/reference/tools/br/br.md) (BR) is a command-line tool for distributed backup and restoration of the TiDB cluster data.
 This document describes the processes of operating BR in [four scenarios](#user-scenarios) that aims to help you achieve the following goals: